erkankilic81/erkankilic81/README.md

 - 👋 Hi, I’m @erkankilic81 Erkan KILIÇ fom izmir, Turkey.

- - I’m very passionate about code writing and curious about trying new staff i learn about.
+ - I’m very passionate about code writing and curious about learning new things and using them immediately.

 -  👀 AFter working many years as a finace assistant manager in a large company it's now time for a new challange.

-  - As a result of my previous jurney i have some coaching skills as well.
+  - As a result of my previous journey i have some coaching skills as well.

   - You can 7/24 reach my e-mail adress : erkan461107@gmail.com
 -